oracle-livelabs/developer/oracle-ai-for-sustainable-dev/setup-oci/setup-oci.md

 Congratulations.
 You have now set up an elaborate and robust cloud, AI, and database infrastructure.

-The rest of workshop will now show off these features and architecture.
+You should also have all of the necessary values in the env.properties file and the rest of workshop will now show off these features and architecture.

 This concludes this lab.
 You can **proceed now to the next lab**.